-AUSTIN, Texas, Nov 23, 2004--Perficient, Inc. (NASDAQ: PRFT), a leading eBusiness solutions provider in the central United States, today announced that chairman and chief executive officer Jack McDonald was recently interviewed by CEOcast.com and the audio interview is available online at www.ceocast.com through Nov.
-30, 2004.
-In the interview, McDonald provides an update on the company’s recent performance and its prospects heading into 2005.
-McDonald offers reasons behind the company’s record-setting third quarter and discusses the company’s plans to reach its stated target of achieving $100 million in revenues by 2006.
+AUSTIN, Texas, May 20, 2005--Perficient, Inc. (NASDAQ: PRFT), leading information technology consulting firm in the central United States, today announced that chairman and chief executive officer Jack McDonald was recently interviewed by CEOcast.com and the interview is available online at www.ceocast.com.

-Interested parties can register and listen to the interview free of charge at www.ceocast.com.
+Interested parties can register at CEOCast.com and listen to the interview at no cost.

 The direct link can be found at:

 Perficient is a leading information technology consulting firm serving Global 2000 and midsize companies in the central United States.
 Perficient helps clients gain competitive advantage by using Internet-based technologies to make their businesses more responsive to market opportunities and threats, strengthen relationships with customers, suppliers and partners, improve productivity and reduce information technology costs.
 Our solutions enable our clients to operate a real-time enterprise that dynamically adapts business processes and the systems that support them to the changing demands of an increasingly global, Internet-driven and competitive marketplace.
 Perficient is an award-winning "Premier Level" IBM business partner, a TeamTIBCO partner and a Microsoft Gold Certified Partner.
 For more information about Perficient, which has more than 470 professionals in the central United States and Canada, please visit www.perficient.com.
 IBM is a trademark of International Business Machines Corporation in the United States, other countries, or both.